-The KandyPens Elite has quite a few things goin for it, and it’s currently one of my top picks for best vape pen going into 2017.
+The KandyPens Elite vaporizer has quite a few things goin for it, and it’s currently my top pick as the best vape pen for most people.

-This pen isn’t for dry herb but you can pretty much use any type of wax concentrate in it, even thin oils because the bottoms of the atomizers are sealed now (no leaking).
+This pen isn’t for dry herb but you can pretty much use any type of wax or oil concentrate in it, even very thin oils because the bottoms of the atomizers are sealed now (no leaking).

 It comes with two different coils that both happen to be excellent, and the experience with each one is unique.

 KandyPens has been consistently improving their pen lineup over time and they brought together all of their best features with the ELITE, the most important of which are:

 » More durable finish – It comes in a few different metal colors in addition to a white ceramic paint.
 The paint job on this one is thicker (3 coats) and more durable than their standard painted colors, so it won’t chip around the edges.
 This is also the most elegant/luxurious feeling vape pen I’ve reviewed so far, it really feels soft and smooth in your hand.